Campus Recycling Program

-For more information about Earth Friendly Move Out, please visit the Waste and Recycling website, contact email@example.com, call 343-2784 (E.ARTH on campus) or watch our award-winning recycling videos here!
+For more information about Earth Friendly Move Out, please visit the Waste and Recycling website, contact email@example.com, or call 343-2784 (E.ARTH on campus).

 A map of campus locations for batteries, ink & toner cartridges, CFLs, and ink pen & mechanical pencil recycling can be seen here.

 Small battery recycling containers have been placed at several convenient locations for used batteries generated from work-relatedactivities.
 Acceptable batteriesinclude normal alkaline batteries, such as AA, AAA, C, D, etc., as well as rechargeable batteries, such as nickel-cadmium, lithium ion, and nickel-metal hydride batteries, from cell phones, PDAs, and portable equipment.
 When recycling a rechargeable battery, please place tape over the metal contacts to prevent metal-on-metal contact.

 - Commons Center, Sarratt Student Center, Kissam Center, and Wyatt Center main desks